 After the theme is activated, it should redirect you to the Themify panel (theme option page).
 Under the Theme Option panel, there are four main tabs: Settings, Skins, Transfer, and Demo Import.
 The theme update notification can also be found on the Themify panel page as well.

 All Themify themes have auto update feature.
 When a theme update is available, you will see a notice above the Themify panel.
-On the Themify panel, you can find the theme version number on top right corner and the framework version number is located at the bottom left corner.
+On the Themify panel, you can find the theme version number on the top right corner and the framework version number is located at the bottom left corner.

 - General Settings - Under the General Settings tab, you can customize the favicon, feed URL, insert header code, footer code, set search categories, RSS feed, and Google Fonts options.